Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/actors.md

 (call my-actor
       (set-x 42))

 ;; Error!
 Rejected!
-We did not provide any coin.
+We did not provide any coins.

 (call my-actor
       50
       (set-x 42))

 ;; Error!
 Rejected!
-Tip is not big enough.
+The tip is not big enough.

 (call my-actor
       100
       (set-x 42))

-;; Okay, tip was big enough.
+;; Okay, the tip was big enough.

 my-actor/x